sandersn/ot-misc/README.md

 libraries very close to
 Common Lisp.
 (Well, maybe not so trivial for Python until you rewrite the Common Lisp sequence functions)

+### 2024 Notes

+I didn't find the contents of scmutil, but it seems to be largely a collection of aliases to make Scheme's syntax closer to Haskell's or Python's.

+After the previous section was written, I proceeded to write two more files.
+I included them in this section because the time between them wasn't that great, and they're tested in testot.scm with everything else.

+- rcd.scm - Recursive Constraint Demotion, plus variations
+- torder.scm - T-Orders